KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 Both our implementations will write data to a file through `std::ofstream`.
 So they will have same `SerializerImplementation`, move constructor and destructor.
-We don't want to duplicate this code, therefore it makes sense to make this code common for both implementations.
+We don't want to duplicate this code, therefore it makes sense that this code should be common for both implementations.

 ```c++
 #pragma once